-Specified period of time, usually six months, between the date a student graduates or drops below half-time status and the date loan repayment begins on certain types of federal student loans.
-Borrowers do not have to make payments during this time, but can get started in order to pay less interest.
+Specified period of time, usually six months, between the date a student graduates or drops below half-time enrollment status and the date loan repayment begins on certain types of federal student loans.
+Borrowers do not have to make payments during this time, but they can get started in order to save money over time.